Enumeration of rooted 3-connected bipartite planar maps: Introduction

-The next step however does not generalise at all since it is far from true that a 2-connected graph is bipartite if and only if its 3-connected components are bipartite (consider for instance the graph obtained from $K_4$ by subdividing once every edge).
+However, the next step, i.e. to encode 3-connected maps starting from 2-connected maps, does not generalise at all since it is far from true that a 2-connected graph is bipartite if and only if its 3-connected components are bipartite (consider for instance the graph obtained from $K_4$ by subdividing once every edge).

 Our approach is to enrich the framework by counting \textit{bicoloured} maps, which are maps together with a 2-colouring (black and white) of the vertices such that the root vertex is always black.
 The 2-colouring is arbitrary and not necessarily proper.
-Let $\mathcal{A}$ be a class of bicoloured maps and let $A(z,\nu)$ be the associated series, where $z$ marks all edges as before and $\nu$ marks monochromatic edges, that is, edges whose endpoints have the same colour.
-In fact we will need to consider two series: $A_1(z,\nu)$ are those rooted at a monochromatic edge, and $A_2(z,\nu)$ those rooted at a bichromatic edge.
-It is then clear that $A_2(z,0)$ is the series of bipartite maps in $\mathcal{A}$.
-Our strategy will be to compute $A_1(z,\nu)$ and $A_2(z,\nu)$ for general, 2-connected and 3-connected maps.
+Let $\mathcal{C}$ be a class of bicoloured maps with at least one edge and let $C(z,\nu)$ be the associated series, where $z$ marks all edges as before and $\nu$ marks monochromatic edges, that is, edges whose endpoints have the same colour.
+We will consider the decomposition $C(z,\nu) = C_1(z,\nu) + C_2(z,\nu)$, where $C_1(z,\nu)$ counts the maps in $\mathcal{C}$ rooted at a monochromatic edge and $C_2(z,\nu)$ counts those rooted at a bichromatic edge.
+It is then clear that $C_2(z,0)$ is the series of bipartite maps in $\mathcal{C}$.
+Our strategy is to compute $C_2(z,\nu)$ for general, 2-connected and 3-connected maps.

 After his work on map enumeration in the 1960's, Tutte went back to the original motivation of counting 4-colourings of triangulations.
-We recall that the \textit{chromatic polynomial} $\chi_G(q)$ of a graph $G$ is a function equal to the number of proper $q$-colourings of $G$.
-For a class of maps $\mathcal{A}$ Tutte defined its `chromatic sum' as
+We recall that the \textit{chromatic polynomial} $\chi_{\mathsf{g}}(q)$ of a graph $\mathsf{g}$ is a function equal to the number of proper $q$-colourings of $\mathsf{g}$.
+For a class of maps $\mathcal{C}$ Tutte defined its `chromatic sum' as